danielcorsano/reader/docs/ADVANCED_FEATURES.md

 ## 🎉 Summary

-Phase 3 transforms a simple TTS tool into a professional audiobook production system:
+The system transforms a simple TTS tool into a professional audiobook production system:

-- ✅ **Intelligent Processing**: 3 configurable levels for any workflow
+- ✅ **Intelligent Processing**: multiple processing options for any workflow
 - ✅ **Chapter Management**: Automatic detection and professional metadata
 - ✅ **Voice System**: Preview, compare, and assign voices intelligently
 - ✅ **Batch Processing**: Efficient bulk conversion with progress tracking